srenner/AutoCAN_Meguinauge/README.md

-# meguinauge
+# Meguinauge

-**MEG**asquirt + ard**UIN**o + g**AUGE** = meguinauge.
+**MEG**asquirt + ard**UIN**o + g**AUGE** = Meguinauge.
 Pronounced "meh-gween-edge."
 Or however you want.
 16x2 character LCD gauge for [MegaSquirt](http://megasquirt.info/).
-This project is based on my meguinauge project, which will no longer be actively developed.
+This project is based on my previous meguinauge project, which will no longer be actively developed.
 This newer version uses a smaller display, one button instead of two, and incorporates features from my carfuino project.

 ## Overview
 * Provides a vehicle gauge that can display 1 or 2 different engine parameters at a time.